timothygebhard/ggwd/README.md

 * `waveform_length`: Not to be confused with the  `sample_length`, this parameter specifies the length (in seconds) up to which waveforms are simulated, or—if the simulation result is shorter—are resized by padding them with zeros.
 The default value of this parameter was set to 128 seconds.

-* `original_sampling_rate`: The sampling rate of the LIGO recordings that you downloaded from LOSC (in Hertz).
+* `original_sampling_rate`: The sampling rate of the LIGO recordings that you downloaded from GWOSC (in Hertz).
 If you followed our recommendation, this value should be 4096.

 * `target_sampling_rate`: The sampling rate (or frequency) of the waveforms to be generated.
 This has to match the sampling rate of the background noise into which the simulated waveform is later injected.
 When choosing this value, you are essentually trading off the resulting sample size (in terms of memory) against the resolution in time.
 For technical reasons, the value of `target_sampling_rate` has to be a factor (divisor) of `original_samling_rate`.
 The default value here is 2048 Hz, for the following reason: